-- H2.28 Unless they have already been provided on inspection of documents at the stage of disclosure, copies of any photographs, plans, analyses, measurements, survey reports or other similar documents relied on by an expert witness as well as copies of any unpublished sources must be provided to all parties at the same time as the report. - H2.29 (a) Rule 31.14(2) (para 21 of PD51U) provides that (subject to rule 35.10(4)) a party may inspect a document mentioned in an expert's report.
+- (a) Rule 31.14(2) (para 21 of PD 57AD) provides that (subject to rule 35.10(4)) a party may inspect a document mentioned in an expert's report.
 In a commercial case an expert's report will frequently, and helpfully, list all or many of the relevant previous documents (published or unpublished) or books written by the expert or to which the expert has contributed.
 Requiring inspection of this material may often be unrealistic, and the collating and copying burden could be huge. - (b) Accordingly, a party wishing to inspect a document in an expert report that does not fall within H2.29 (which documents are to be provided as there specified) should (failing agreement) make an application to the Court.
 The Court will not permit inspection unless it is satisfied that it is necessary for the just disposal of the case and that the document is not reasonably available without ordering inspection.